Paul I of Constantinople: Third exile

-Paul seems to have retired to Triers, but returned to Constantinople in 344, with letters of recommendation from Constans, the emperor of the West, who wrote to Constantius, that should Paul not receive his patriarchal see, he would attack him.
-Constantius only allowed Paul's re-establishment for fear of his brother's arms, and Paul's situation in the East continued very uneasy, for he had much to suffer from the power and malice of the Arian party.
+Paul I seems to have retired to Triers, but returned to Constantinople in 344, with letters of recommendation from Constans, the emperor of the West, who wrote to Constantius II, that should Paul I not receive his patriarchal see, he would attack him.
+Constantius II only allowed Paul I's re-establishment for fear of his brother's arms, and Paul I's situation in the East continued very uneasy, for he had much to suffer from the power and malice of the Arian party.

 Constans died in 350.
-Constantius, in Antioch, ordered Philippus, prefect of the East, to once more expel Paul and to put Macedonius in his place.
-At a public bath called Zeuxippus, adjoining a palace by the shore of the Bosphorus, Philippus asked Paul to meet him, as if to discuss some public business.
-When Paul arrived, he showed him the emperor's letter, and ordered him to be quietly taken through the palace to the waterside, placed on board ship, and carried off to Thessalonica, his native town.
+Constantius II, in Antioch, ordered Philippus, prefect of the East, to once more expel Paul I and to put Macedonius I of Constantinople in his place.
+At a public bath called Zeuxippus, adjoining a palace by the shore of the Bosphorus, Philippus asked Paul I to meet him as if to discuss some public business.
+When Paul I arrived, he showed him the emperor's letter and ordered him to be quietly taken through the palace to the waterside, placed on board ship, and carried off to Thessalonica, his native town.
 Philippus allowed him to visit Illyricum and the remote provinces, but forbade him to set foot again in the East.

-Paul was later loaded with chains and taken to Singara in Mesopotamia, then to Emesa, and finally to Cucusus in Cappadocia.
+Paul I was later loaded with chains and taken to Singara in Mesopotamia, then to Emesa, and finally to Cucusus in Cappadocia.
 Here he was confined in a close, dark place, and left to starve to death.
 After he had passed six days without food, he was, to the great disappointment of his enemies, found alive.
 Upon which they strangled him, and gave out that he died after a short sickness.

-Paul's body was brought to Ancyra in Galatia, and, by the order of Theodosius the Great, was thence translated to Constantinople in 381, about thirty years after his death.
+Paul I's body was brought to Ancyra in Galatia, and, by the order of Theodosius I, was thence translated to Constantinople in 381, about thirty years after his death.
 It was buried there in the great church built by Macedonius, which from that time was known by no other name than that of St. Paul.
 His remains were removed to Venice in 1226, where they are kept with great respect in the church of St. Laurence.